Lots of Shows in a Row

-Lots of Shows in a Row was a concert tour by Canadian electronic music producer, Deadmau5, to promote his eighth studio album W:/2016ALBUM/, with support from British producer and DJ Feed Me.
+Lots of Shows in a Row was a concert tour by Canadian electronic music producer, Deadmau5, to promote his eighth studio album W:/2016Album/, with support from British producer and DJ Feed Me.

 The tour initially took place just in North America but later toured elsewhere.
-The tour also features Deadmau5's new "Cube 2.1" stage.
+The tour also featured Deadmau5's new "Cube 2.1" stage.

 An extension to the concert tour (in Canada) was announced by Mau5trap in July 2017, dubbed "Lots of Shows in a Row Pt 2".
 The tour concluded on October 31, 2017.